 “I didn’t ask for your company, but here we are.
 We’re both doing favors tonight.”

 Leo swore and walked off the path.
-He stumbled on a rock, and at last deigned to remove his sunglasses and hook them on the neck of his Hawaiian shirt.
+He stumbled on a rock and at last deigned to remove his sunglasses.
+He hooked them on the neck of his Hawaiian shirt.
 Still he struggled in the night.
 “You broke my jar!
-How can I find centipede bushes like this?”
+How can I find centipede-bushes like this?”

 “Open another jar and catch fireflies as you go.”

 Leo opened a jar and swiped it over fireflies.
-When he caught none, Leo swore loud enough for Jay to hear language which shan’t be printed here in square brackets or otherwise.
+When he caught none, he swore loud enough for Jay to hear language too colorful to print in square brackets or otherwise.

 Jay knocked again and capped his camera.
-He wondered if he’d have the chance to photograph the monastery in daylight.
+He wondered if he would have the chance to photograph the monastery in daylight.
 Up close, the candles made the walls of sand-dollars look like scrutinizing eyes.
-Jay knocked a third time, vowing if no answer came he would leave the monks alone.
+Jay knocked a third time, vowing if no answer came, he would leave the monks alone.